Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Typology

-Perhaps the most common way of reducing the computational burden of samplers is to reduce the space of events they can sample from.
+Perhaps the most common way of reducing the computational burden is to reduce the space of admissible events.
 Early programs were more or less direct implementations of mathematical developments, a list of which can be found in \cite{Lewanski2024}.
 Before long, algorithms avoiding the simulation of non-informative events were developed for performance's sake.
 Starting in the mid-2000s, simulators prohibiting some informative events as well were developed.
-While this subclass of applications can only approximate sampling from the coalescent with recombination, they can achieve remarkable performance that is often orders of magnitude superior to their exact counterpart.
+While this subclass of applications can only approximate the coalescent with recombination, they can achieve remarkable performance that is often orders of magnitude superior to their exact counterpart.